Ibtasam-Rasool/elevator-sysc-3303/README.md

 ### Prerequisites
 Ensure that you have Java installed on your system.
 The test classes for this project use JUnit 5.

 JUnit 5 requires Java 8 (or higher) at runtime.
+Our project uses SDK 21.

 ### Setup
 Add tasks to the csv file with the name "ElevatorCallSheet - Sheet1.csv" in the src folder with the following format: